kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 last_updated: 23 Sept 2020
 ---

-Have a look at what's [mandatory in HTML and JavaScript for JATOS components](Mandatory-lines-in-your-components-HTML.html).
 Always load the jatos.js script in the `<head>` section with the following line:

 ```
 <script src="jatos.js"></script>
 ```

-or in older JATOS versions with:
+or before version 3.3.1 with:

 ```
 <script src="/assets/javascripts/jatos.js"></script>